andrebarrocas/andrebarrocas.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+I'm a software engineer currently working at Deloitte in the department of Artificial Intelligence and Data, and I'm also a researcher at INESC-ID.

+My current research interests are data science, human-centered systems, and artificial intelligence.

+I completed the MSc in Computer Science and Engineering at Instituto Superior Técnico, University of Lisbon.
+During my time at the Instituto Superior Técnico, I worked as Teaching Assistant in the computer science department and Research Assistant on two projects.
+I focused on the study and research data analytics and visualization techniques.

 <!-- My hobbies include I'm currently collaborating with the [Adamastor Project](https://projectoadamastor.org/) that aims to bring free public domain ebooks to more people. -->